- Mandatory Investigator Education for Human Research Protection

 - HIPAA Education

 The USF HRPP requires all individuals who engage in human subjects research to obtain USF IRB-approved human subjects protection education prior to receiving IRB approval for new and continuing research.
 Recertification must take place every three years from the date of initial certification through the CITI Refresher Course or another USF IRB-approved program listed on the IRB website.
-In lieu of a CITI course, USF Undergraduate and Graduate students can choose to participate in one of the USF IRB's bi-annual Student Researcher Workshops, offered in the fall and spring semesters.
+In lieu of a CITI course, USF undergraduate and graduate students can choose to participate in the USF IRB's annual Student Researcher Workshop offered in the fall spring semester.
 This live workshop provides training and information regarding human subjects research, and fulfills the education requirement for three years.

 It is the responsibility of investigators and their staff to maintain current certification in human research protection education while engaged in human subjects research.
 Education in human research protection is required for all faculty, staff and students directly involved in the conduct of research.
 This includes: